williamwight/MediaEdgeTimelines/ABufferStateandaPause.md

 | --- | --- | --- | --- | --- |
 | 8 | The user presses `play` to resume the main content | 24 | 12 | `/play?configId=<datastreamID>` |

-The user plays the media.
+The user presses `play`.
 This moves the play state to `playing`.
-The `play` call after a `pauseStart` call infers a `resume` call to the back end.
-This makes it so there is no need for a separate `resume` event.
+There is no need for a separate `resume` event.

 ```json
 {